 Kristine Elisabeth Heuch Bonnevie (1872 – 1948) was a Norwegian geneticist and zoologist.

-The first woman to be appointed professor in Norway, Bonnevie published significant works in the fields of human and animal genetics.
+She was the first woman to be appointed professor in Norway, and published significant works in the fields of human and animal genetics.
 Outside the laboratory, she was honoured for her humanitarian work during both World Wars.

 Bonnevie was responsible for setting up homes to accommodate female students at the University of Oslo and, during World War I, organised food and shelter for students from other parts of the country, even renting land where they could grow potatoes.